Eumorpha pandorus

 Larvae, which are quite variably colored, feed on: Grape and Virginia Creeper

 This was #1 on my moth hunting (no kill) list!
 I cannot believe I saw it!
-My friend called me yesterday (Yes, teenagers do know the phone feature) and said she found this at her house yesterday.
+My friend called me yesterday and said she found a huge moth at her house yesterday.
 She texted me a photo and I identified it for her, and told her if she finds it again, she could let me know.
 Sure enough, she found this and another sphinx moth (Sphinx kalmiae, I believe) again tonight.
 She offered to bring them over, and when I saw them, I was amazed!
 The moth is so amazing!
 This moth won the Winkflash Nighttime Photo Contest, which ended August 28th, 2012.
 Thanks to all who voted!

 :)